sideshot/Gmail-Labeling-Script-Contact-Exists/README.md

 }

 function processEmails() {
-  // Search for emails from the last day that have no labels var threads = GmailApp.search('newer_than:1d has:nouserlabels'); var contactLabel = GmailApp.getUserLabelByName('Contact Exists');
+  // Search for emails from the last day that have no user labels var threads = GmailApp.search('newer_than:1d has:nouserlabels'); var contactLabel = GmailApp.getUserLabelByName('Contact Exists');
   var notInContactsLabel = GmailApp.getUserLabelByName('Not in Contacts');